 The dynamics of mitotic phosphorylation is not well understood, and may occur either in a switch-like manner due to the bistable mitotic control network (20), or progressively throughout S-phase and G2 (21).
-We suspected that evidence for progressive phosphorylation may be due to incomplete cell synchronization (11).
+We suspected that evidence for progressive phosphorylation may be due to incomplete cell synchronisation (11).
 To see whether mitotic phosphorylation of individual phosphosites is progressive or switch-like in unsynchronised cell cycles in vivo, we analysed dynamics of cluster D sites at high time-resolution using quantitative parallel reaction monitoring (PRM).
 We chose 64 phosphosites on proteins of RNP granules, the replisome, chromatin remodelers, and NPCs.
 For each, we used heavy isotope-labeled phosphopeptides as internal standards.
 We sampled single embryos every 180-seconds to obtain a high time-resolution quantitative description of cell cycle-related phosphorylation in vivo (Fig. 2A).
 This revealed parallel and abrupt upregulation of all phosphosites preceding each cell division (Fig. 2B, C) and coinciding with CDK1 activation (Fig. 2D), indicating switch-like phosphorylation of diverse proteins at mitotic onset.

 To confirm and extend the attribution of phosphosites to different cell cycle stages, we compared these in vivo phosphorylation patterns with dynamics of protein phosphorylation in egg extracts, during a time course of DNA replication or in mitosis (Fig. 3A, B).
 Replication was initiated by adding purified sperm chromatin to interphase egg extracts, while mitosis was triggered by adding recombinant cyclin B. We also used egg extracts arrested at meiotic metaphase II.
 Overall, we identified 6937 phosphosites, which included 71% of the sites identified in vivo (Fig. 3C).
 Of these, 1728 varied between replication and M-phase, including 693 sites (43% proline-directed) upregulated in S-phase and 1035 (75% proline-directed) M-phase sites (Fig. 3D, Table SX).
 S-phase sites were also enriched in consensus motifs for DDK and Aurora kinases (Fig. 3E, F; fig. S5).
 Using these datasets, we analysed the cell cycle behaviour of sites that were also dynamic in vivo (Fig. 3G).
 Embryo cluster A sites were upregulated in both meiotic and mitotic extracts in vitro, highlighting the functional similarities between meiotic and mitotic M-phase.
 Embryo cluster B sites were either present throughout S-phase, or progressively downregulated during S-phase, with a subset increasing at mitosis.
 As expected, most sites from embryo clusters C and D were part of the in vitro replicating S-phase and mitotic groups, respectively.
 These results substantially increase our knowledge of vertebrate cell cycle-regulated phosphorylations, and show that, irrespective of the cell cycle phase, the most abundant phosphosites that change during the cell cycle are proline-directed sites.